ropensci/roweb3/content/blog/2025-02-27-news-february-2025/index.md

-The following two packages recently became a part of our software suite:
+The following three packages recently became a part of our software suite:

 + [commonmetar](https://docs.ropensci.org/commonmetar), developed by Maëlle Salmon: Uses the commonmeta Go library to generate random DOI strings.

++ [repometrics](https://docs.ropensci.org/repometrics), developed by Mark Padgham: Metrics for your code repository.
+Call one function to generate an interactive dashboard displaying the state of your code.

 + [QuadratiK](https://docs.ropensci.org/QuadratiK), developed by Giovanni Saraceno together with Marianthi Markatou, Raktim Mukhopadhyay, and Mojgan Golzy: It includes test for multivariate normality, test for uniformity on the d-dimensional Sphere, non-parametric two- and k-sample tests, random generation of points from the Poisson kernel-based density and clustering algorithm for spherical data.
 For more information see Saraceno G., Markatou M., Mukhopadhyay R. and Golzy M. (2024) <doi:10.48550/arXiv.2402.02290> Markatou, M. and Saraceno, G. (2024) <doi:10.48550/arXiv.2407.16374>, Ding, Y., Markatou, M. and Saraceno, G. (2023) <doi:10.5705/ss.202022.0347>, and Golzy, M. and Markatou, M. (2020) <doi:10.1080/10618600.2020.1740713>.
 It is available on [CRAN]( https://CRAN.R-project.org/package=QuadratiK).
 It has been [reviewed](https://github.com/ropensci/software-review/issues/632) by Hingee Kassel and Emi Tanaka.